mootools/mootools-more/Docs/Drag/Sortables.md

 #### complete

 Fired when the item ends dragging.
+Note: fires even if the sort has not changed.

 ##### Signature: